borkshop/js/jspit/stream.md

   - watch for any spatial index bugs, once saw a zombie particle at incorrect location, which allowed the player to step into the void in the DLA demo
   - TileGrid
+    - how about default classes keyed by text; would simplify much building code
     - save/loading of tile state
     - masking/visibility/lighting ; after implementing FOV if domgeon, there
       may be some core part at the tile grid level

 ## WIP

+- domgeon
+  - interaction with adjacent tiles and/or the current
+    tile: working prototypen, need to realize latent Move actions, parsing, and all that

 ## Done

+- ported colorboop to domgeon morphs interactions, eliminating its external (type)script, further exercising higher level cdom code

+# 2020-11-01

+- prototyped actionbar based interaction
 - improved the domgeon inspector to support click-to-pin with details

 # Week Ending 2020-10-31